 About Mariah Carey’s Singing Voice

 Though some critics said that Maria’s decision to employ what she called “breathy” vocals in some of her last decade’s songs and that her voice was weakening, but for Mariah Carey “it has been here all along”.
-Finally regardless of the critics’ opinions, it’s the matter of further study on how to sing like Mariah Carey.
+Finally, regardless of the critics’ opinions, it’s a matter of further study on how to sing like Mariah Carey.

 There was a time that Mariah Carey revealed that she felt like getting pregnant has helped her improve her vocals, according to Associated Press.
 She said that pregnancy made her voice in great shape.